jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

-***NOTE: Credits are only earned when a comment receives likes from other users.
+***NOTE: Credits are only earned when a tutor’s comment receives likes from other users.
 Self-likes do not contribute to credits but will still be included in the total like count.***

 <a id="leaderboard"></a>
 ## 🏆 Leaderboard